Azure-Samples/iot-edge-opc-plc/README.md

                              flag to disable anonymous authentication.
                                Default: False
       --dua, --disableusernamepasswordauth
-                             flag to disable username/password authentication.
+                             flag to disable username/password authentication,
+                               even when credentials are configured.
-                               Default: False
+                               Default: username/password authentication is
+                               only offered when credentials are supplied via adminuser/adminpassword or defaultuser/
+                               defaultpassword.
       --dca, --disablecertauth
                              flag to disable certificate authentication.
                                Default: False
       --au, --adminuser=VALUE
-                             the username of the admin user.
+                             the username of the admin user, which is permitted to configure the server (e.g. GDS push).
-                               Default: sysadmin
+                               Requires 'adminpassword'.
+                               Default: not set, no admin user exists.
       --ac, --adminpassword=VALUE
-                             the password of the administrator.
+                             the password of the admin user.
+Requires 'adminuser'.
-                               Default: demo
+                               Default: not set.
       --du, --defaultuser=VALUE
-                             the username of the default user.
+                             the username of the default, non-privileged user.
+                               Requires 'defaultpassword'.
-                               Default: user1
+                               Default: not set.
       --dc, --defaultpassword=VALUE
                              the password of the default user.
+Requires 'defaultuser'.
-                               Default: password
+                               Default: not set.
       --alm, --alarms        add alarm simulation to address space.
                                Default: False
       --ses, --simpleevents  add simple events simulation to address space.